 I used a basic sliced white bread in the sandwich but that is naturally your own preference.
 Traditionally this is what is normally done and the same goes for bacon sandwiches.

-This type of bread is good for retaining any sauces you may use, but you can of course also use brown if you prefer.
+This type of bread is good for retaining any sauces you may use, but you can of course also use brown bread or a nice sourdough if you prefer.

 This is simple comfort food but a great way to start the day as a snack when you have some cold bangers in the fridge.

-It is also a good sandwich to take with you on a picnic or road trip, as long as you have the ability to keep it cool.
+It is also a good sandwich to take with you on a picnic or road trip, as long as you are able to keep it cool.

 How to make a cold sausage sandwich